rdfostrich/article-jws2018-ostrich/content/storage.md

 As the dictionary entries are text-based, they are likely to contain a lot of redundancies.
 That is why the dictionary can be compressed to reduce storage requirements.

+### Addition Counts
+{:#addition-counts}

+As mentioned before, in order to make the counting of matching addition triples for any triple pattern for any version more efficient, we propose to store an additional mapping from triple pattern and version to number of additions.
+This mapping must be calculated during ingestion time, so that counts during lookup time for any triple pattern at any version can be derived in constant time.
+For many triples and versions, the number of possible triple patterns can become very large, which can result in a large mapping store.
+To cope with this, we propose to only store the elements where their counts are larger than a certain threshold.
+Elements that are not stored will have to be counted during lookup time.
+This is however not a problem for reasonably low thresholds, because as mentioned in [](#fundamentals), we can efficiently limit the iteration scope in our indexes, so that triple patterns for which only a limited number of matches exist, iteration, and therefore the counts, can happen efficiently.
+The count treshold introduces a trade-off between the storage requirements and the required triple counting during lookups.

+### Deletion Counts
+{:#deletion counts}

+As mentioned in [](#delta-storage), each deletion is annotated with its relative position in the deletions for that version.
+We can exploit this information to perform deletion counting for any triple pattern and version.
+This can be done by looking up the largest possible triple for the given triple pattern in the deletions tree, which can be done in logarithmic time.
+If this doesn't result in a match, we follow the backward link to the element before that one in the tree.
+In this value, the position of the deletion in all deletions for the given value is available.
+Because we have queried the largest possible triple for that triple pattern in the given version, this will be the last deletion in the list, so its position corresponds to the total number of deletions in that case.

 ### Metadata
 {:#metadata}